- Home

 How Mean vs Median Connects to Other Ideas

-To understand mean vs median, you should first be comfortable with median intro.
+To understand mean vs median, you should first be comfortable with mean fair share, median intro and outlier detection.
+Once you have a solid grasp of mean vs median, you can move on to skewness.